Rethinking Easter: choosing lentils instead of lamb

 Easter is a celebration of renewal and life, yet the tradition of eating lamb contradicts this message.
 Millions of lambs are slaughtered for Easter worldwide with more than 2 million killed in the UK at the mere age of six months.
 Contrast this with the natural lifespan of sheep of around 12 years.
 These young animals we love to observe in fields around the UK are removed from their mothers and rendered unconscious by firing a metal bolt into their heads or electrically stunned before being killed in a slaughterhouse.

 By choosing lentils over lamb, we embrace a more compassionate approach to food.
 Lentils provide all the nourishment we need without the suffering that comes with meat production.
-In an age where plant-based alternatives are more accessible and delicious than ever, there is no need to sacrifice an animal’s life for our celebrations.
+In an age where plant-based alternatives are more accessible and delicious than ever, there is no need to take an animal’s life for our celebrations.
 Instead, we can honour Easter’s themes of renewal and kindness by embracing plant-based meals that are nourishing for both body and soul.

 A Delicious Easter Alternative